Home

 I pledge to eliminate pesticides in my home and garden.

-Get a natural, 3-ingredient recipe for a pest deterrent here.
+Get a natural, 3-ingredient recipe here to use instead!

 FREE Coloring pages

-You are never too old to color.
+You are always the right age and ability to color!
 Whether you’re relaxing at home, providing the kiddos with new ideas, or hosting a nature-themed event, children of all ages will love these bee and butterfly coloring pages that help them appreciate pollinators.
 Click the button below to download the coloring page of your choice.
+If you would like to share photos of completed artwork for feature on our website and social channels, contact us and we’ll tell you how.

 BENEFICiaries

-The Pollinator Partnership mission is to promote the health of pollinators critical to food and ecosystems through conservation, education, and research.
+As the largest pollinator nonprofit, the Pollinator Partnership mission is to promote the health of pollinators critical to food sustainability and ecosystems through conservation, education, and research.
+Learn more.

-Save Ohio Bees supports free educational programming as well as community conservation programs like the Backyard Habitat and Dark Skies programs.
+Save Ohio Bees supports educational programming and community conservation programs at the Wilderness Center, including its Backyard Habitat and Dark Skies programs, as well as the educational speaker series.

 Our founder

-Our founder, Tracy Teuscher, MS, APR, OCVN is a certified Ecotherapist and Naturalist who holds an MS in Environmental Studies.
+Our founder, Tracy Teuscher, MS, APR, OCVN is a certified Ecotherapist and Naturalist who holds an MS in Environmental Studies with a concentration in Conservation Education and Outreach.

 Tracy is a passionate conservation educator who helps inspire and equip others to create more sustainable and resilient communities.
-In addition to providing programming for Save Ohio Bees, her presentations have been featured by the Franklin Park Conservatory and Botanical Gardens, Wilderness Center, Chef’s Garden, and Climate & Justice Teach-in.
+In addition to providing programming for Save Ohio Bees, her presentations have been featured by the Franklin Park Conservatory and Botanical Gardens, Wilderness Center, Chef’s Garden, Stark Parks, Buckeye Valley High School, Washington High School, Ohio Kiwanis, and the international Climate & Justice Teach-in.

 Tracy is the accredited, award-winning founder of The Buzz Maker® Public Relations and a distinguished Who’s Who in America honoree.